macejiko/rf_boilerplate/README.md

 ## Usage

-1. `docker run TBD`
+1. `docker run --rm -v $(pwd):/user/local -it macejiko/dcc`
 2. Answer on user promts
-3. Dir with tests should be generated now
+3. Dir with tests should be generated now in current folder

 ## Future Plans